 While by no means 24/7 fairy tales, relationships with secure lovers tend to be quite equal, honest and open – with both parties feeling independent, yet loving towards each other.

 Indeed, your ability to communicate and tune into what your partner wants and needs, has turned you into genuine relationship gold.

 But, wait a minute.
 If secure lovers are such a catch, then why are so many anxious lovers falling for avoidants – and vice versa?

 Partly because romance is a numbers game.
 Secure lovers – aka ‘all the good ones’ – are out there having stable relationships, mostly with one another.
 Meanwhile, the dating pool replenishes itself with anxious and avoidant lovers who continuously repeat their increasingly bruised and battered romantic patterns with each other.

-But most importantly, avoidance acts like a red rag on anxious lovers – and vice versa.
+And yes, opposites attract because avoidance acts like a red rag on anxious lovers – and vice versa.
 They simply can’t resist each other.

 There’s logic to this.
 If you have an anxious attachment style, you experience the highs and the lows that come from dating a free-spirited charismatic avoidant much stronger than anyone else.

 You’ll happily accept the dreadful lows, simply because the rest of the ride is so darn exhilarating.
 But once that rollercoaster becomes a relationship pattern, you’ll crave that ‘passion’ with every new potential mate.